1to9only/Sudoku16x16Explainer/README.md

 A puzzle converter to the A-P format used by Sudoku16Explainer is [here](https://github.com/1to9only/convert16x16).

+## Changes 20210316
+- a few fixes, and a few improvements

 ## Changes 20210118
 - some small fixes, changes, improvements:
 - Dark theme, 'Restart...' and 'Save as image...' options, 'Apply Singles' button